corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 Let's look at each of these in detail.
 Each approach comes with different tradeoffs.
-Depending on the type of dyn-compatibility issue, one might be more suitable than the others or you might even need to use a combination of them.
+Depending on the kind of dyn-compatibility issue, one might fit better than the others, or you might combine a few.

 ### Fix #1: Use Generics Instead